Zilliqa/zilliqa-developer/devops/aws-bastion.md

 ### Kubernetes Clusters Management

-Managing Kubernetes cluster involves having access to other AWS resources which are considered critical and risky if unauthroized access happens.
+Managing Kubernetes cluster involves having access to other AWS resources which are considered critical and risky if unauthorized access happens.
 There are a few advantages using Cloud9 bastion for this:

 1. The permissions can be safely assigned to the bastion through IAM instance profile and the user account does not need to have them.
 2. If the bastion is in the hibernation state, no one can use the permissions.